Defining NLME models in Pumas

 The @emmodel macro interface

 The PumasEMModel requires at least two blocks: an @error block describing the error model, and either a @param or @random block.
-An example minimal PumasEMModel is as follows:
+A minimal example of a PumasEMModel is as follows:

 @emmodel begin